-Harvesting White Ash Inner Bark for Basketry
+Harvesting Inner Bark for Basketry

 Adventures in Bark Basketry

-Locating the Perfect Tree
+Locating a Tree

 Layers of the Log

-Trees have a couple different layers to them when you look at the cut section.
+Trees have a couple different layers to them when you look at the cross section.
 On the outside is the rough, gray, outer bark.
 Then moving inwards you have a layer of inner bark, which is softer and pliable.
-(When people refer to using ‘bark for baskets’ they are most likely referring to this layer of inner bark) Then you have the wood itself, which is hard and well, solid wood.
-White ash is a tree that can provide not one, but two, materials: the inner bark and splints (which come from the solid wood section).
-It’s the splints that black ash trees are famous for.
-I tried to do some research on using the inner bark of ash for basketry but couldn’t find any examples.
-It seems very similar to basswood and tulip poplar inner bark so I decided to harvest it in hopes that it would work although I am open to the possibility that it might be too brittle or not work for some other reason. (if you use inner ash bark please let me know in the comments!)
+(When people refer to using 'bark for baskets' they are most likely referring to this layer of inner bark) Then you have the wood itself, which is hard and well, solid wood.
+In the photo below you can see that the inner bark with it's outer bark shell is the darker, orangeish brown layer on the outside.
+It is started to separate from the wood just a little since I let this log sit a week before processing.

 Harvesting the Inner Bark